Som-Energia/somenergia-tomatic/doc/userguide.md

 _Note:
-The target of those guides were our staff.
-That's why those tutorials are either in Catalan or Spanish.
+The target of those guides were our staff, so those tutorials are either in Catalan.
-Also because of that, the videos are stored in our coorporate Google Drive and are not accessible to every one.
-We have no reason to keep them private, but lack of time to publish them.
-If you need them, just do a request._
+Translations on request._

 <a href="https://www.ccma.cat/tv3/alacarta/la-meva-infantils/tomatic-club-super-3/video/4586233/">
 <img